cafestifflered/ChatRestrict/README.md

 - Support for DiscordSRV to push chat messages through
 - Support for CarbonChat channels
 - Support for party, plot, towny, and faction plugins with private chat channels
+- Config option to automatically restrict chat when all staff members are offline